dewcode91/dewcode91.github.io/_posts/2021-03-24-race-condition-bug.md

 published: false
 ---

-## Finding and exploiting race condition vulnerbility on facebook server
+## Finding and exploiting race condition vulnerability on facebook server
  Finding bugs on facebook was on of the biggest dream of life but it was just a dream when i read about 2014. and later 2019.
 If you are not familiar about race condtion the read this blog. race condition is one of the high severity and easily exploitable bug. brfore we jump out to the issue lets talk about my struggle during find this valid. after reading anand prakash and laxman muthiyah blog i decided to